Wis1/edrone/README.md

 http://localhost:8080/v1/strings GET

-This get endpoint returns the number of jobs in running
+This get endpoint returns the number of jobs in running- NO IMPLEMENTATION :(